ABRAHAM LINCOLN: NATIONAL SAVIOUR

 He received dozens of death threats, and was often ridiculed and

 attacked in the press.
-He questioned his
+He questioned

-point, Lincoln said that if there was a worst place in hell, he was in it.
-Through it all, he visited and comforted the
+one point, Lincoln said that if there was a worst place in hell, he was in

-encountered him.
-Finally, he came to
+that encountered him.
+Finally, he came

-believe that slavery had to end without further delay.
+to believe that slavery had to end without further delay.
 Many counseled him against making the

 Emancipation Proclamation, fearing that he would lose white support even in the